CdawgfromtheAncientLands/my-system/content/(Z) Character Creation/1. Identity/List of Selves/Free Selves.md

 ---
 # **Risk is the Reward**

-You chase the pulse—novelty, adrenaline, proof you’re alive.
+You chase the pulse - novelty, adrenaline, proof you’re alive.
 The world feels wrong when it’s quiet or safe for too long.
-Risk sharpens your senses; danger feels like clarity.
+Risk sharpens your senses, danger feels like clarity.
 You push limits because excitement is worth the fallout, even when the fallout is brutal.
-People try to slow you down; you laugh, taunt, or slip their grip entirely.
-The fun _is_ the point.
-You’ll deal with the consequences later—maybe.
+People try to slow you down - but they just don't get it.
+The experience _is_ the point, and consequences can always be shirked.

 _People may call you chaotic, charismatic, foolish, or exhilarating._

-• _“If it doesn’t scare you a little, what’s the point?”_
+• *“Being safe isn't the same thing as being alive.”*
-• _“Relax—we’ll recover in the morning.”_
+• _“It’ll probably work!
+And if it doesn’t, that’ll be interesting too..”_
-• _“One more jump.”_
+• *“You can watch... or you can come with me.”*

 ---